 The State will provide directed payment instructions indicating the payment amount per hospital, at the PIHP level.
-Instructions will be provided to the Contractor prior to the end of the 1st monthin each quarter.
+Instructions will be provided to Contractor prior to the end of the 1st monthin each quarter.

-Payment is made by the Contractor to each hospital identified in the HRA directed payment instructions at the amount specified.
+5) Contractor Payment Obligations and Payment Process Payment is made by Contractor to each hospital identified in the HRA directed payment instructions at the amount specified.
 Payments are quarterly with no minimum payment threshold.
-Payments are due to hospitals every three months within 10 State business days of the Contractor receiving the quarterly HRA gross adjustment from the State.
-The State acknowledges that payments can be made without a current contractual arrangement between the Contractor/affiliate CMHSPs and the hospital receiving an HRA payment.
+Payments are due to hospitals every three months within 10 State business days of Contractorreceiving the quarterly HRA gross adjustment from the State.
+The State acknowledges that payments can be made without a current contractual arrangement between

+Contractor/affiliate CMHSPs and the hospital receiving an HRA payment.
 Contractor delegation to affiliate CMHSPs is not recommended.